-a dell's • Identify at least two ways people show they love each other and belong to each other Make links between Jewish ideas of God • Think, talk and ask questions about living in an when they get married (Christian and/or found in the stories and how people live amazing world Jewish and non-religious) Give an example of how some Jewish Give a reason for the ideas they have and the Make connections: people might remember God in different connections they make between the ways (e.g. mezuzah, on Shabbat) Jewish/Christian Creation story and the world they Give examples of ways in which people live in. express their identity and belonging within Make connections: faith communities and other communities, 1.9 How should we care for world and for others, responding sensitively to differences • Talk about what they think is good about and why does it matter? reflecting, thanking, praising and • Talk about what they think is good about remembering for Jewish people, giving a Make sense of belief: being in a community, for people in faith good reason for their ideas communities and for themselves, giving a Identify a story or text that says something about good reason for their ideas. • Give a good reason for their ideas about each person being unique and valuable whether reflecting, thanking, praising and 1.1 What do Christians believe God is like? remembering have something to say to them too • Give an example of a key belief some people find Make sense of belief: them too in one of these stories (e.g. that God loves all Make sense of belief: people) Identify what a parable is • Give a clear, simple account of what Genesis 1 tells Christians and Jews about the natural world • Tell the story of the Lost Son from the Bible tens enristians and sews about the natural world simply and recognise a link with the Christian Understand the impact: idea of God as a forgiving Father • Give an example of how people show that they • Give clear, simple accounts of what the care for others (e.g. by giving to charity), making a story link to one of the stories means to Christians Give examples of how Christians and Jews can Understand the impact: show care for the natural earth • Give at least two examples of a way in • Say why Christians and Jews might look after the which natural world in9 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Christians show their belief in God as loving and forgiving (e.g. by saying sorry, by seeing God as welcoming them back; by forgiving others) Give an example of how Christians put their beliefs into practice in worship (e.g. by saying sorry to God) Make connections: Think, talk and ask questions about whether they can learn anything from the story for themselves, exploring different ideas Give a reason for the ideas they have and the connections they make.
-Make connections: • Think, talk and ask questions about what difference believing in God makes to how people treat each other and the natural world • Give good reasons why everyone (religious and non-religious) should care for others and look after the natural world.
+- Think, talk and ask questions about living in an amazing world - Give a reason for the ideas they have and the connections they make between the Jewish/Christian Creation story and the world they live in. - 1.9 How should we care for world and for others, and why does it matter?

+- Identify a story or text that says something about each person being unique and valuable - Give an example of a key belief some people find in one of these stories (e.g. that God loves all people) - Give a clear, simple account of what Genesis 1 tells Christians and Jews about the natural world

+- Give an example of how people show that they care for others (e.g. by giving to charity), making a link to one of the stories - Give examples of how Christians and Jews can show care for the natural earth - Say why Christians and Jews might look after the natural world

+To High Christians show their belief in God as loving and forgiving (e.g. by saying sorry, by seeing God as welcoming them back; by forgiving others) • Give an example of how Christians put their beliefs into practice in worship (e.g. by saying sorry to God) Make connections: • Think, talk and ask questions about whether they can learn anything from the story for themselves, exploring different ideas • Give a reason for the ideas they have and the connections they make.
+Make connections: Think, talk and ask questions about what difference believing in God makes to how people treat each other and the natural world Give good reasons why everyone (religious and non-religious) should care for others and look after the natural world.
 Sticky Knowledge: Picture of Christian or Jewish wedding ceremony List of objects used in ceremonies Story mountain of 'The Lost Parable.'
 Sticky Knowledge: Labelled picture of Shabbat and Chaukah Sticky Knowledge: Storyboard of the creation story Picture of the bible as a holy book Examples of how we can look after the natural world Components: Retell a religious story and suggest meanings to some religious and moral stories.
 Recall and name different beliefs and practices, including festival, worship rituals and ways of life.
 Ask and respond to questions about why religious communities do different things.
-Recognise that religious symbols, words and actions express a community way of living.
-Components: Retell a religious (e.g. Christian, Hindu etc.) story and talk about it.
+Recognise that religious symbols, words and Components: Retell a religious (e.g. Christian, Hindu etc.) story and talk about it.
 Retell a religious story and suggest meanings to some religious and moral stories.
 Recognise that religious symbols, words and actions express a community way of living.
-Recall and name different beliefs and practices, including festival, worship rituals and ways of life.
-Components: Retell a religious story and suggest meanings to some religious and moral stories.
+Recall and name different beliefs and practices, including festival, worship rituals Components: Retell a religious story and suggest meanings to some religious and moral stories.
 Recall and name different beliefs and practices, including festival, worship rituals and ways of life.
 Recognise that religious symbols, words and actions express a community way of living.
 Think about the special things that happen to them and others.